arvigeus/AZ-204/Topics/Shared Access Signatures.md

 Use a SAS for secure, temporary access to your storage account, especially when users need to read/write their own data or for copying data within Azure Storage.

-Note: You should prefer Azure AD
+Note: You should prefer Entra ID

 ## Types of SAS

-1. [**User Delegation SAS**](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-user-delegation-sas-create-dotnet): This method uses Azure Active Directory (Azure AD) credentials to create a SAS.
+1. [**User Delegation SAS**](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-user-delegation-sas-create-dotnet): This method uses Microsoft Entra ID credentials to create a SAS.
 It's a secure way to grant limited access to your Azure Storage resources without sharing your account key.
-It's recommended when you want to provide fine-grained access control to clients who are authenticated with Azure AD.
+It's recommended when you want to provide fine-grained access control to clients who are authenticated with Entra ID.
 The account _must have_ `generateUserDelegationKey` permisison, or `Contributor` role.

 1. [**Service SAS**](https://learn.microsoft.com/en-us/azure/storage/blobs/sas-service-create-dotnet): This method uses your storage account key to create a SAS.
 It's a straightforward way to grant limited access to your Azure Storage resources.
 However, it's less secure than the User Delegation SAS because it involves sharing your account key.
-It's typically used when you want to provide access to clients who are not authenticated with Azure AD.
+It's typically used when you want to provide access to clients who are not authenticated with Entra ID.

 1. [**Account SAS**](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-sas-create-dotnet): This method uses your storage account key to create a SAS.
 It's created at the storage account level, allowing access to multiple services within the account.
 It's typically used when you need to provide access to several services in your storage account.
 However, it involves sharing your account key, similar to the Service SAS.